mantis3de/CrawlerKit-docs/docs/architecture.md

 # Architecture

-CrawlerKit is built as a set of independent modules that communicate through a lightweight **service locator** (`CrawlerServices`) and shared interfaces, rather than hard references.
+Dungeon Crawler Framework is built as a set of independent modules that communicate through a lightweight **service locator** (`CrawlerServices`) and shared interfaces, rather than hard references.
 This keeps each module replaceable and lets you import only the parts you need.

 ## Module overview